Momentum: SSHRC’s Strategic Plan 2020 to 2025

 - Advancing equity, diversity, and inclusion: SSHRC will continue to support equitable access to funding opportunities for all researchers; incorporate equity, diversity and inclusion (EDI) in program design and research practices; and collect and analyze EDI-related data for consideration in decision-making.
-We will continue to promote and implement the equity targets within the Canada Research Chairs Program, as well as related EDI institutional measures, in 2020 and beyond.
-We will incorporate gender-based analysis plus in developing, evaluating or modifying our policies and programs.
+We will continue to promote and implement the equity targets within the Canada Research Chairs Program, as well as related EDI institutional measures.
+We will incorporate gender-based analysis plus (GBA+) in developing, evaluating or modifying our policies and programs.
 Training for review committee members and SSHRC staff will continue to ensure EDI considerations are integrated into merit review processes.

-- Strengthening Indigenous research capacity: We will lead the implementation of initiatives and activities under the four strategic directions of the tri-agency Indigenous strategic plan: building relationships with First Nations, Inuit and Métis peoples; supporting research priorities of Indigenous Peoples; making granting agency funding programs more accessible; and championing Indigenous leadership, self-determination and capacity building in research.
-A new Indigenous leadership circle will provide advice to all three funding agencies on the implementation of the strategy.
+- Strengthening Indigenous research capacity: We will lead the implementation of initiatives and activities under the four strategic directions of the tri-agency Indigenous strategy: building relationships with First Nations, Inuit and Métis Peoples; supporting research priorities of Indigenous Peoples; making granting agency funding programs more accessible; and championing Indigenous leadership, self-determination and capacity building in research.
+A new Indigenous leadership circle will provide advice to the agencies on the implementation of the strategy.
 We will review administrative barriers to accessing research funding, offer specific funding opportunities, and create a tri-agency Indigenous reference group to enhance peer review approaches for Indigenous research.

 - Enabling interdisciplinary and international research collaborations: We will develop and pilot a tri-agency peer review mechanism that will make it easier for investigators to secure funding for novel research that crosses disciplinary boundaries.
 As we increase our participation in international research responses to COVID-19, we will develop a new international strategy for SSHRC that will guide future international partnerships.
-SSHRC will continue delivering the NFRF program to support groundbreaking interdisciplinary research.
-Over the next two years, we will support new joint initiatives for international collaboration within the program, and award the first large-scale institutional grants under the program’s Transformation stream.
+SSHRC will continue delivering the NFRF program to support groundbreaking interdisciplinary research, including through new joint initiatives for international collaboration and by awarding the first large-scale institutional grants under the program’s Transformation stream.

 2. Grow Canada’s research talent